Divorce Lawyer in Houston: Uncontested Divorces

 Property division (real and financial; assets and debts)

-Many times we have potential clients begin their free consultation by saying things like:
+Many times I have potential clients begin their free consultation by saying things like:

 - This will be an easy divorce.